SchemaPlus/schema_dev/README.md

     $ schema_dev bundle install  # or schema_dev bundle update
     $ schema_dev rspec

 Which will run those commands over the whole matrix.
-You can also specify slices, via any combination of `--ruby`, `--rails` and `--db`
+You can also specify slices, via any combination of `--ruby`, `--activerecord` and `--db`

-    $ schema_dev rspec --ruby 2.1.3 --rails 4.0
+    $ schema_dev rspec --ruby 2.1.3 --activerecord 4.0

 For convenience you can also use `--quick` to run just one as specified in `schema_dev.yml`